- 2 Minutes to read

 - Uptime: It’s recommended that your second dedicated server is in a different location to avoid localized risks like power outages, natural disasters, and cyberattacks.

-- Automatic re-route: If you have two or more dedicated servers added to the same Virtual Private Gateway – in the event of one server going down, connected users would be automatically re-routed to a different server without compromising security.
+- Easy re-route: If you have two or more dedicated servers added to the same Virtual Private Gateway – in the event of one server going down, connected users would only need to re-connect to the same gateway to be re-routed to a different server without compromising security.

 It is also possible to set up two separate Virtual Private Gateways, with one server assigned to each gateway.
 However, in this case, users will need to manually reconnect via the application by clicking on a backup Virtual Private Gateway if one goes offline.